Kieran Deeny

-Kieran Deeny (born 12 October 1954) is a medical doctor turned politician from Northern Ireland.
+Kieran Deeny (born 12 October 1954) is a Northern Irish politician, footballer, and doctor.

 Deeny was a Designated Other Member of the Northern Ireland Assembly for West Tyrone (MLA) from 2003 to 2011, having run on a single issue ticket of retaining the Tyrone County Hospital in Omagh.

 Early life

 Deeny was born in Downpatrick where he attended St. Patrick's Boy's Primary School and then St Patrick's Grammar School.
 During this time he regularly participated in several sports, representing Ulster Schools at table tennis, representing Down in the Gaelic Athletic Association and playing football in both the Irish League and League of Ireland in the early 1970s.

 He studied at University College Dublin and worked as a general practitioner in County Tyrone from the mid-1980s onwards.
 From 2000 he also served as Chairman of Omagh and District G.P.
 Association and took a prominent role in the campaign to keep full medical provision at the Tyrone County Hospital.